 A past President of AthletesCAN, Canada’s association of national team athletes, and a past director of the Canadian Paralympic Committee, Josh won bronze at the London 2012 Summer Paralympic Games in doubles boccia.
 He will be continuing his support of athletes as the assistant chef de mission for the Canadian Paralympic Team at the Tokyo 2020 Paralympic Games.

-Josh is a Vancouver lawyer with a practice focused on not-for-profit and estate law.
-The founder of Versus Law Corporation, he strives to live up to the English and Latin meanings of the word versus: both toward and against – defining and seeking client goals, while defeating, avoiding, or leveraging the obstacles along the way.
-Josh has appeared in British Columbia Provincial Court, British Columbia Supreme Court and the Federal Court of Appeal and the Commonwealth Games Federation Court.
+The founder of Versus Law Corporation, he seeks the English and Latin meanings of the word versus: both toward and against – defining and seeking client goals, while defeating, avoiding, or leveraging the obstacles along the way.
+Josh has appeared in British Columbia Provincial Court, British Columbia Supreme Court, the Federal Court of Appeal and the Commonwealth Games Federation Court.

 An electric wheelchair user born without much of his arms and legs, he has more experience than most in identifying individual and collective issues, and knowing when to engage each.
 Josh’s leadership, legal, and life experience lead him to better understand the goals of his clients, and find creative paths to success.

 B.A.
 (Hon.), French Language & Literature

 Bar of British Columbia, 2016